Last updated on August 4th, 2022

 What’s in the Box

 Imagine my disappointment after I opened up the box and didn’t find manual.
-Every air purifier I reviewed before had a user manual with set up instructions, specifications and so on.
+Every air purifier I reviewed before had a user manual with set up instructions, specifications (even the Greentech Environmental PureAir 500) and so on.
 This has none of it!

 The unit itself didn’t have any label too, which made me wonder what have I bought at all?
 There is label saying “Air Purifier” but not a hint of who is the manufacturer or what brand this belongs to.